 The birth control implant (Nexplanon) is a matchstick-sized rod that is placed under the skin of the upper arm.
 It releases the same hormone that's in the birth control shot, but the implant protects against pregnancy for 3 years.
 The failure rate is less than 1%.

 Cons: More expensive upfront ($400-$800 for exam, implant, and insertion), may cause side effects, including irregular bleeding.
 Doesn't protect against STDs.

 IUD stands for intrauterine device, a T-shaped piece of plastic that is placed inside the uterus by a doctor.
 The copper IUD, ParaGard, works for as long as 10 years.
-The hormonal IUD, Mirena, must be replaced after 5 years but can lighten periods and ease cramps.
+Mirena, a hormonal IUD, must be replaced after 5 years but can lighten periods and ease cramps.
 Liletta and Skyla are hormonal IUDs that prevent pregnancy for up to 3 years.
 Both types make it more difficult for sperm to fertilize the egg.
 Fewer than eight in 1,000 women get pregnant.